Tutor Handbook

 • Attending the CRLA Certification Training: We are a nationally certified Learning Center.
 As part of this process, all tutors must complete a certain amount of training, tutoring hours, and evaluations.
 This includes four hours of paid online training and six hours of paid interactive in-seat training.

-• Working one or more days/evenings each week in our walk-in or virtual Tiger Tutors sessions.
+• Working one or more days/evenings each week in our walk-in Tiger Tutors sessions.

 Hiring Process: